ABOUT US

 Reel in Some History

-The Cortez Cultural Center showcases the history of the Village of Cortez, an active fishing community on the west coast of Florida south of Tampa Bay.
+The Cortez Cultural Center showcases the history of the Village of Cortez, an active fishing community on the west coast of Florida, north of Sarasota Bay.

-Cortez is one of the last remaining fishing villages on Florida’s Gulf Coast, according to the Cortez Village Historical Society.
-Its fishing history goes back to the Native Americans and Spanish who first lived and explored the area.
+Cortez is one of the last remaining fishing villages on Florida’s Gulf Coast.
+Our fishing history goes back to the Native Americans and Spanish who first lived and explored the area.

 Originally called Hunter’s Point, Cortez was settled in the 1880s by families such as the Guthries, Taylors and Fulfords.
 Many of their descendants still live in the village.
 The organization has helped recognize Cortez as a historical landmark.
 Ninety-seven of its buildings are on the National Register of Historic Places.